Terms and Conditions - International Stroke Conference

 In addition to our use of your information as described in the AHA/ASA Privacy Statement, you acknowledge that we will share your first name, last name, and other publicly available information with other event attendees in our event attendee search directory and event networking platform, which is part of your event registration.
 For questions or concerns please email [email protected] or calling 1-800-242-8721.

-AHA/ASA Code of Conduct
+AHA Code of Conduct & Harassment Policy

-All participants, including, but not limited to, attendees, faculty, volunteers, exhibitors, AHA/ASA staff, service providers, and others are expected to abide by this Virtual Code of Conduct Policy.
+All participants, including, but not limited to, attendees, faculty, volunteers, exhibitors, AHA/ASA staff, service providers, vendor partners, and others are expected to abide by the AHA/ASA Code of Conduct and Harassment Policy and comply with all federal, state, and local laws and regulations, including those that prohibit harassment and discrimination against individuals based on their race, color, religion, sex, sexual orientation, gender identity or national origin.

 Unacceptable behavior of any kind will not be tolerated and includes: